Funding for secondary schools & sixth form colleges

 How to apply

-If the applicant school is a member of a Multi-Academy Trust (MAT), the application should be submitted by the MAT.
+If the applicant school or college is a member of a multi-academy trust (MAT), the application should be submitted by the MAT.
 MATs are only allowed to submit one application each funding round.
 In other cases, applications should be submitted by the school or college itself, not a fundraising body.

 We run a two stage application process.

 Information that we need at this stage includes a brief description of the project, including the total cost, the current funding shortfall and the proposed timetable.
-It is important that the application comes with the full backing of the institution and a cover letter signed by the Chief Executive of the MAT (if applicable), Headteacher or equivalent should accompany the submission.
+It is important that the application comes with the full backing of the institution and a cover letter signed by both the Chief Executive of the MAT (if applicable) and the Headteacher of the school or college should accompany the submission.
 View the list of questions asked at Stage 1.

 Stage 2 applications are submitted via our online application system and by invitation only.
-Unless otherwise agreed, we require that any necessary planning permission is in place before submission of your application.
+Unless otherwise agreed, we require that any necessary match funding and planning permission is in place before submission of your application.

 When to apply